allyssadalton/SaveMushroomFriend/design_notebooks/design_notebook_allyssa.md

 - **Response/Result:**
-  Night time from 9pm-5am then daytime from 5am till game ends
+  Night time from 9pm-5am then daytime from 5am till game ends.
+  Clock runs from 9pm until 6pm (when game ends)